halizah/muetApp/README.md

 To start a new Ionic project, type the command on powershell:

 ionic start myapp --type ionic1
+Delete everything inside of the www folder, and git clone this repo under www folder

 Next, move the directory called SCSS-MOVEME up one directory, and rename it to scss.
 This directory should now sit side-by-side with the www directory.

 Now, run the command npm install from directly inside the myapp folder.
 This will install gulp.js and a few handy tasks, such as gulp-sass and gulp-minify-css.

-Finally, in the ionic.config.json file, add the JavaScript property "gulpStartupTasks": ["sass", "watch"].
+Open up in the ionic.config.json file, add the JavaScript property "gulpStartupTasks": ["sass", "watch"].